 FLEX recognises that workers at risk of poverty, destitution, discrimination and/or social exclusion are at higher risk of exploitation, and therefore seeks to benefit workers in low-paid and insecure work, women workers, and migrant workers.

 You can find more out about our specific areas of work here.

 Estimates of the number of people trafficked into labour exploitation vary but the International Labour Organisation believes it to be around 24.9 million people worldwide today.
 The UK government estimates there are more than 10,000 such victims in the UK today.
 Our research has found high levels of worker abuse in sectors such as construction, and has also found that abuses left unchecked can compound and accumulate over time to become severe exploitation.

 We know that this problem cannot be solved unless workers’ rights are protected across the labour market.
 If workers do not know and cannot protect their own rights; if the state does not adequately enforce labour laws; if corporate practices push down standards; and if people are criminalised due to immigration status, we know that an informal economy will flourish with employers able to abuse and exploit workers with practical impunity.

 We want to change this and we believe the best people to shape policy and practice are the people most affected.
-For this reason, we centre all our work on the experiences and stories of trafficked persons or those most at-risk of trafficking.
+For this reason, we centre all our work on the experiences and stories of those affected by or those most at-risk of labour exploitation.

-In addition, and to win the changes we wish to see, FLEX is pleased to be a member of a number of networks in which we proactively participate to shape the UK trafficking response, both from civil society and government.
+In addition, and to win the changes we wish to see, FLEX is pleased to be a member of a number of networks in which we proactively participate to shape the UK response to labour exploitation, both from civil society and government.
 These include: